SCM-NV/qmflows/docs/tutorial.rst

     (qmflows)[user@int1 ~]$ source deactivate
     discarding /home/user/anaconda3/envs/qmflows/bin from PATH

- 2. What is QMworks?
+ 2. What is QMflows?
 ---------------------

-QMworks is a python library that enables executing complex workflows of interdependent quantum chemical (QM) calculations in python.
+QMflows is a python library that enables executing complex workflows of interdependent quantum chemical (QM) calculations in python.
 It aims at providing a common interface to multiple QM packages, enabling easy and systematic generation of the calculation inputs, as well as facilitating